lexvieira/Docker-Sql-Server/README.md

 ERROR: for db  Cannot create container for service db: Conflict.
 The container name "/sqlserver2017" is already in use by container "fe06c3f734a2b11ff56977cfcc2bb971aee547d51c1976c9cd2b327cfde54ec5".
 You have to remove (or rename) that container to be able to reuse that name.
 ERROR: Encountered errors while bringing up the project.
 ```

-if you want to use the same name in your **docker-compose.yml**, to list all containers, you can use the commands (both return the same result):
+If you want to use the same name in your **docker-compose.yml**, to list all containers, you can use the commands (both return the same result):

 ```
 sudo docker ps -a